bluerobotics/bluerov-ros-pkg/docs/Sprint Notes.md

 * Robust, closed-loop maneuvering
 * Low-latency, real-time video
 * Lowest possible learning curve for community members with custom sub configurations
+* Complete documentation such that a community can get fully up and running with their own BlueROV

 ## Monday